paulgear/cloud9debug/isPalindrome/Instructions.md

   - Next -> Finish

 So now you will have a Function called isPalindrome that will be executed when the /isPalindrome endpoint is hit on your API Gateway
-The editor will open in the index.js of your Function - so lets write some code
+Once created the editor will open in the index.js of your Function

 **Write or paste in the following code block** (replace EVERYTHING thats already there and dont forget to save once your done)